dilyn-corner/ubuntu-core-riscv64/gadget/README.md

 The current setup for our bootloader is that the HSS firmware is built with the `u-boot-dtb.bin` as a payload, leveraging the bundled OpenSBI binary HSS builds.

-We use some patches lifted directly from [Microchip's Yocto BSP](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp).

 With this in mind, we will use Microchip's boot-flow:

 `HSS + OpenSBI (M-Mode) -> U-Boot (S-Mode) -> Linux (S-Mode)`

-What this essentially means is that we will build u-boot and HSS (with its own bundled dependencies).
-From there, we will use the `hss-payload-generator` to parse a [YAML file](sources/hss.yaml) which defines what payload(s) are delivered by the HSS firmware during boot, and where they are loaded from.
+What this essentially means is that we will build u-boot, and from there, we will use the `hss-payload-generator` to parse a [YAML file](hss/hss.yaml) which defines what payload(s) are delivered by the HSS firmware during boot, and where they are loaded from.

 There is an important thing to note about this bootflow!

-Because we are using the OpenSBI bundled with HSS, we incur some... "penalties".
-The largest such problem is that there is no way to reboot the board from outside of the supervisor console (`/dev/ttyUSB0`, the HSS supervisor console).

-This bug is *bad* for us.
-Following the Ubuntu Core bootstrapping process, the board must reboot.
-This step requires manual intervention, but this is "in general" a fine compromise.

-The more challenging aspect of this problem is that *any time* a reboot is required (notably, for gadget or kernel snap changes), the system will be trapped in a forever-boot-loop, because it will *never* cleanly shutdown.
-This means that our board cannot be updated when reboot-required updates take place.

-Luckily, this is set to be fixed in the [September HSS release](https://github.com/orgs/polarfire-soc/discussions/101), hopefully coming soon.

-Finally, there is another issue.
-This problem is with respect to actually building HSS.

 HSS is launched from the eNVM on the board during boot.
 HSS has gotten very large since 2020.
 So big, in fact, that special care has to be taken when